Latin Quarter (nightclub): Broadway theatre

 In 1979, the space reopened as a Broadway theatre called 22 Steps with performances of Coquelico, My Old Friends, The Madwoman of Central Park West, and Dogg's Hamlet, Cahoot's Macbeth.

 From 1980 to 1984, it was named the Princess Theatre and had performances of Censored Scenes from King Kong, Fearless Frank, The Beautiful Mariposa, Sort of an Adventure, Louie and the Elephant, This Was Burlesque, Pump Boys and Dinettes and The Babe.

 From 1984 to 1985, the theatre was renamed Latin Quarter and had performances of André DeShield's Harlem Nocturne and Mayor.

 Return to nightclub use

 After 1985, the space returned to nightclub use and focused on hip hop music.
 Boogie Down Productions referenced the club in their 1987 song "Super Ho".
 Ice-T also referenced the club in his songs 6 in the Mornin' (1987) and "Heartbeat" (1988).
 Also, Slick Rick made referenced to the club in his song "The Moment I feared" (1988) from the album The Great Adventures of Slick Rick.
+Public Enemy also references 'the LQ' in their 1988 song "Don't Believe the Hype".
 In 1987, three patrons were shot as they left the club after a performance by Roxanne Shante.

 Later, the club was renamed the Penguin Club and became infamous for stabbings and fights.
 The building was eventually torn down in 1989 and replaced by a 22-story Ramada Renaissance Hotel.
-48th Street between Broadway and Seventh Avenue is now named "Lou Walters Way."
+48th Street between Broadway and Seventh Avenue now bears the honorary name "Lou Walters Way."